Rules for Use of Constance T. Rader Multi-Purpose Rooms

 The WPL is a public building.
 Smoking is not allowed inside the building, which includes the lower level.

-Failure to abide by the above regulations may result in future denial of permission to use the facilties.
+Note: Failure to abide by the above regulations may result in future denial of permission to use the facilities.